iAmCodeHead/product-mgnr-backend/README.md

-# **simple-node-boilerplate**
+# **simple product mgt. api**
-A simple node boilerplate using express.js, mongodb with the help of mongoose, http-server, JWT (for authentication) and etc.
+A simple product management app using express.js, mongodb with the help of mongoose, http-server, JWT (for authentication) and etc.

 ## **Getting Started**
 Before getting started with the project please follow the below steps.